AdilElFarissi/btcpay-crypto-tipjar/README.md

 https://github.com/AdilElFarissi

+Note: I am not affiliated or work with/for Opensimulator , BTCPay, NSL...
+I just add my magic touch where i feel it is necessary for the common good.

 ## My Tip-Jars:
 Usually nobody cares about the developers and the creators of the free and open source contents... but if you think that my work deserves more than a simple thank you, consider making a small donation using paypal or others here: